 While this article concentrates on SLM, ITIL also has a supporting Business Relationship Management (BRM) Practise:

 "The purpose of the relationship management practise is to establish and nurture the links between the organisation and its stakeholders at strategic and tactical levels.
-It includes identifying, analyzing, monitoring, and continually improving relationships with and between stakeholders."9
+It includes identifying, analysing, monitoring, and continually improving relationships with and between stakeholders."9

 While SLM is about operational performance, BRM focuses on the strategic and tactical levels.
 Through IT's close relationships with business executives, it is possible to draw dependencies between what senior executives want to achieve and what occurs at the daily operations level.